Kyler Murray News: Jonathan Jones Expects a Daniel Jones-Type Situation After Vikings’ No-Tag Clause

 This type of financial setup has become increasingly common in the NFL when high-salary players are released.
 Jones pointed out that similar arrangements have occurred with other quarterbacks in recent years, where a former team covers most of the salary while the new team takes on a minimal financial risk.

+For Minnesota, it essentially creates a low-cost opportunity to evaluate Murray while Arizona absorbs the majority of the contract.
 Another notable element of Murray’s deal is a no-franchise-tag clause, which could shape how the situation unfolds after the season.

 Jones explained that teams typically want the option to use the franchise tag on a player who performs well.
 However, Minnesota agreed to waive that right as part of Murray’s one-year opportunity.

-“But one interesting note on this contract — there is a no-tag clause on it,” Jones said.
+“But one interesting note on this contract.
+There is a no-tag clause on it,” Jones said.
 “Typically, teams like to reserve the right to be able to use the franchise tag on players if they are balling out.”

 Because of that clause, Murray could control his own future if he performs well in 2026.